danfuzz/samizdat/doc/language-guide/09-module-system.md

 use.
 When instantiated, `IntraLoader` makes a `ModuleLoader` which points to a `modules` directory under its given filesystem path, and that `ModuleLoader` is the one that's used directly by the intra-module code.

+The core library is loaded as an `IntraLoader`, as are application modules.
+In the case of an application module, its "next" loader is the core library.

 As a final note, though the default module system is implemented in terms of the filesystem, all of the behavior of the system is based on generic